 C. Equally relevant.

-4. Imagine you have spread peanut butter on one slice of bread and you just spread the strawberry jam on the second slice of bread.
+4. Imagine you have spread peanut butter on one slice of bread and you have just spread the strawberry jam on the second slice of bread.
 Now you want to press them together and pass the sandwich to Mary to cut it in half.
 Which of the following two actions is more relevant?
 [Motive Insistence – ordered successor]

 A. Mary asks you to pass the sandwich to her.